Skip to main content

 The SDK supports the Message Block Notification Callback starting from version 5.1.4.

-RC's content moderation service (including message sensitive words, IM moderation service, and message callback service) may block messages in the following scenarios:
+RC's content moderation services (including message sensitive words and message callback service) may block messages in the following scenarios:

-• The content of a text message triggers RC's built-in sensitive words, preventing the message from being delivered to the recipient.
+• Text message content triggers RC's built-in sensitive word filters, preventing message delivery to recipients.

 Enabling the Service

-You can enable the Blocked Message Status Callback to Sender feature in the RC Console under Configuration > Chat settings > Basic features > Security.
+You can enable this feature in the RC Console under Chat > Chat settings > Security & Moderation > Blocked Message Status Callback to Sender.

-When a sent message is blocked, the SDK triggers the following method of the RCMessageBlockDelegate:
+When sent messages are blocked, the IMLib SDK triggers the following method in RCMessageBlockDelegate:

 @protocol RCMessageBlockDelegate <NSObject>